mirokivela/folding-holder/README.md

 # Folding Holder

-Here you can find the .stl file for the folding holder.
-It should be printable without supports or any other post processing.
+This repository includes the 3D file for the course MEC-E7006: Advanced Manufacturing.
+The model should be printable without supports or any other post-processing, but threaded parts can be printed separately if necessary.